dsgelab/Finregistry_detailed_longitudinal_and_endpoint_generation/README.md

 * ICD10: From 1996-01-01 up to now.

 In addition to that, for the period 1994-1995 there is a separate Hilmo file with ICD9 codes, this is due to the change of coding within the register in 1994 (not due to the change in ICD version): "The care notification register was introduced in 1994, in which case it replaced the previously used Deletion Notification Register".

+Finnish Hospital league codes were used until 1996 when the use of Nomesco codes started.

 Since 1998 the register also contains outpatient care codes (inpatient and outpatient codes can be distinguished from the SOURCE column of detailed longitudinal).
 The inpatient/outpatient split is made according to 'PALA' up to 2019 and 'YHTEYSTAPA'+’PALA’ codes for 2019-2021.
 NB: see function *Hilmo_defineOutpat()* in **func.py**